-Sara Cleaver (NPFMC), Chris Lunsford (NOAA-AFSC), and Jim Ianelli (NOAA-AFSC) presented the results of the 2019 Pacific ocean perch assessment and the recommendations from the GOA GPT.
-Julie

-Bonney (Alaska Groundfish Data Bank) and Kristin McQuaw (University of Washington) provided public testimony and noted that the model is underestimating the recent abundance of POP.
-They reminded the SSC that industry has been raising concerns about lack of fit for multiple years and suggested that the AFSC conduct an internal review of the model prior to the CIE review.
-Kristin recommended that the terms of reference (TOR) for the CIE review should emphasize model fit including time varying selectivity and time blocks, and design-based biomass estimators, with inclusion of acoustic-trawl (AT) data as an index of secondary priority.
+Sara Cleaver (Council staff), Chris Lunsford (AFSC), and Jim Ianelli (AFSC) presented the results of the 2019 Pacific ocean perch assessment and the recommendations from the GOA Plan Team.
+Julie Bonney (Alaska Groundfish Data Bank) and Kristin McQuaw (University of Washington) noted that the model is underestimating the recent abundance of POP.
+They reminded us that industry has been raising concerns about lack of fit for multiple years and suggested that the AFSC conduct an internal review of the model prior to the CIE review.
+Kristin recommended that the terms of reference (TOR) for the CIE review should emphasize model fit including time varying selectivity and time blocks, and design based biomass estimators, with inclusion of acoustic-trawl (AT) data as an index of secondary priority.

-This year's assessment was a straight-forward update of the Model accepted in 2017 with the addition of new data.
-The new data included: survey biomass estimates for 2019, survey age compositions for 2017, fishery age compositions for 2018, final catch for 2017 and 2018, and preliminary catch for 2019-2021.
+This year's assessment was a straight forward update of the Model accepted in 2017 with new data.
+The new data included in the assessment model included: survey biomass estimates for 2019, survey age compositions for 2017, fishery age compositions for 2018, and final catch for 2017 and 2018 and preliminary catch for 2019-2021.

 The new assessment includes the 2019 bottom trawl survey biomass (4th year above 1 million t) and acoustic trawl survey biomass.
-Both surveys indicate a modest decline.
+Both of these surveys indicate a modest decline.
 The SSC supports continued efforts to provide AT biomass estimates.
 The SSC encourages the authors to explore why the AT estimates are so much lower than the bottom trawl estimates.
 The authors should explore whether the AT biomass estimates represent an un-sampled proportion of the population and evaluate how they can be combined with, or used complementary to, bottom trawl estimates.

-Results of the updated 2019 age structured assessment model continue to reveal a poor fit to the bottom trawl survey since 2013.
+Results of the updated 2017 age structured assessment model continue to reveal a poor fit to the bottom trawl survey since 2013.
 The SSC also requests that the authors explore data weighting methods to explore whether the age data are being over emphasized.

-The SSC accepts the authors' and GPT's recommendation for the model and the associated recommendations for Tier (3a), ABCs, and OFLs.
-The SSC agrees with the author and GPT recommendations for area apportionments based on the random effects model in 2020.
+The SSC accepts the authors' and Plan Team's recommendation for the model and the associated recommendations for Tier (3a), ABC, and OFL.
+The SSC agrees with the author and Plan Team recommendations for area apportionments based on the random effects model in 2020.